NL33/electron-git/z-plans/zdownloads-in-app.md

     --August 29, 2021
     --used to sanitize html when loaded in load-html-window.js

+$  npm install del
+    --Aug 29, 2021
+    --used for deleting docs directly
+    --uninstalled on Aug 29, 2021.
+BC fs.rm('path), {recursive: true}... seems to be working fine.

 # Prior to rollback on April 15, 2021
 # RobotJS